 I’ve included two additional optional tests above that I like to order on every patient but they are not always necessary (I just find that they provide extra information which can be helpful).

 If you are not getting this complete thyroid lab panel then you are doing something wrong.

 The only way to understand how thyroid hormone is being processed in your body, how you are utilizing thyroid medication (if you are taking any), the underlying cause of your thyroid disease, how well your body is converting, and more, is to get this complete lab test.

 If you only order the TSH you will be in the dark regarding the other important metrics I’ve just mentioned.

 ALWAYS start with this complete lab panel.

-It may not be necessary to order each and EVERY time (though it may for some of you), but you should at least have this complete set as a BASELINE set of labs that you can refer future lab tests to.
+It may not be necessary to order each and EVERY time (though it may be for some of you), but you should at least have this complete set as a BASELINE set of labs that you can refer to for future lab tests.

 If your current doctor isn’t willing to order these tests then you may need to seek out a more knowledgeable thyroid doctor to help (you can download my tips on how to find a good thyroid doctor here).